znamlab/flexiznam/docs/source/installation.rst

 Once flexiznam is installed, you can also use pip to keep the package updated::

-  pip install --no-deps --force-reinstall git+ssh://git@github.com/znamlab/flexiznam.git
+  pip install --upgrade git+ssh://git@github.com/znamlab/flexiznam.git

-``no-deps`` flag is recommended unless the requirements of ``flexiznam`` have changed.
-Otherwise, pip will reinstall all the requirements as well (e.g. numpy), which may result in version conflicts.
+This will update the package as long as the version of the repository is higher than the one you have installed.

 Configuration
 -------------